City: Hong Kong

 Creator: Edge Design Institute

-With an extreme density and the confines of its island terrain, Hong Kong residents are highly adept at maximizing the use of their city’s structures and surfaces.
-Morning Tai Chi sessions are held on the cement forecourts of large office buildings, street traders set up shop with specially crafted tables and stands which bolt on to public fences and posts, and the lighting of its waterfront corporate buildings are used for a choreographed ornate public light and sound show for the delight of tourists.
+Hong Kong’s extreme density has made its residents particularly skilled at maximizing the use of their city’s structures and surfaces.
+Morning Tai Chi sessions are held on the cement forecourts of large office buildings.
+Street traders set up shop with specially crafted tables and stands which bolt on to public fences and posts.
+The lighting of its waterfront corporate buildings are choreographed and set to music at night to create an ornate public light and sound show for the delight of tourists.

-The Cascade is the manifestation of Hong Kong’s malleable relationship with its existing physical terrain.
-Its creators, Edge Design Institute, describe The Cascade as “an artificial landscape that responds to the unique topography of the site: a cascade of steps that creates a public thoroughfare and generates potentials for a delicately- scaled public space that have often been overlooked.”
+The Cascade is the manifestation of Hong Kong’s malleable relationship with its existing physical terrain and a container of ideas ripe for adoption in a number of dense urban areas.
+Its creators, Edge Design Institute, describe The Cascade as “an artificial landscape that responds to the unique topography of the site: a cascade of steps that creates a public thoroughfare and generates potentials for a delicately-scaled public space that have often been overlooked.”